- 1 Top 6 Best Pasta Makers

 Award: TOP PICK

-WHY WE LIKE IT: An authentic manual pasta maker that’s designed and built in Italy and comes with a pasta cutter, hand crank, and clamp for easier operation.
+WHY WE LIKE IT: The Marcato Atlas is an authentic manual pasta maker that’s designed and built in Italy and comes with a pasta cutter, hand crank, and clamp for easier operation.
 Make sheets of pasta up to 150 millimeters wide and adjust the thickness between 10 different settings that range from 0.6 to 4.8 millimeters.

-Marcato is a name in the culinary world that stands for quality, which is why their Atlas 150 Machine is our Top Pick.
+Marcato is a name in the culinary world that stands for quality, which is why their Atlas 150 Machine is our Top Pick for making pasta.
 In addition to offering solid Italian construction, this medium-sized pasta maker comes with a pasta cutter, hand crank, and a clamp to securely hold this appliance in place during operation.
 This device features sturdy steel construction to guarantee durability.

 #2 iSiLER 150 Roller Pasta Maker